Norteños: History

 In 1968, Mexican American inmates of the California state prison system separated into two rival groups, Norteños (northerners) and Sureños (southerners), according to the locations of their hometowns.
-Norteños, affiliated with Nuestra Familia, were prison enemies of the Southern Latinos, who are composed of members and affiliates of La Eme, better known as the Mexican Mafia.
-While La Eme had initially been created to protect Mexicans in prison, there was a perceived level of abuse by members of La Eme towards the imprisoned Latinos from rural farming areas of Northern California.
-The spark that led to the ongoing war between Norteños and members of the Mexican Mafia involved a situation in which a La Eme allegedly stole a pair of shoes from a Northerner.
+Norteños, affiliated with Nuestra Familia, were prison enemies of the Southern Latinos, who are composed of members and affiliates of La eMè, better known as the Mexican Mafia.
+While La eMè had initially been created to protect Mexicans in prison, there was a perceived level of abuse by members of La eMe towards the imprisoned Latinos from rural farming areas of Northern California.
+The spark that led to the ongoing war between Norteños and members of the Mexican Mafia involved a situation in which a La eMe member allegedly stole a pair of shoes from a Northerner.
 This event put into motion the longest-running gang war in the state of California and the founding of Nuestra Familia.

 Culture

-Norteños use the number 14 which represents the fourteenth letter of the English alphabet, the letter N, in order to pay allegiance to Nuestra Familia.
+Norteños use the number 14, which represents the fourteenth letter of the English alphabet, the letter N, in order to pay allegiance to Nuestra Familia.
 It is sometimes written in Roman numerals as XIV, or a hybrid of Roman and Arabic numerals, X4.
 Norteños use the color red to signify affiliation.
 Some Norteños will tattoo themselves with four dots.
+The Norteños commonly use a whistle chirp, which is derived from Mexican rancho calls.
+These are also used by other gangs such as Surenos, Crips, and other groups in intercity areas.
+They are most often used to warn others about police activity in the area, but for the Norteños, they are mostly used to show affiliation.
+A Norteño could shout "shaooo," which is a common way to show affiliation for Norteños.
 A Norteño derogatorily refers to a Sureño as a "scrap" (Hispanicized scrapa) or "Sur rat" (south rat).
-Norteños also use images of the Mexican American labor movement, such as the sombrero, machete, and the logo of the United Farm Workers which is a stylized black Aztec eagle ("Huelga bird").
+Norteños also use images of the Mexican American labor movement, such as the sombrero, machete, and the logo of the United Farm Workers, which is a stylized black Aztec eagle ("Huelga bird").